globalconceptsmediallc-oss/gcm-operating-system-app/docs/GCM_OS_MASTER.md

 The road test clarified that the historical process also contained an important middle loop:

-Initial Evidence / TSV
-        ↓
-Ask: What Is the Next Step?
-        ↓
-Investigate
-        ↓
-Perform the Correct Fix
-        ↓
-Create Follow-Up TSV / Proof Record
-        ↓
-Wait for Result / Continue Monitoring
-        ↓
-Use Completed Work + Result in Weekly Client Email
+Initial Evidence / TSV↓Ask: What Is the Next Step?↓Investigate↓Perform the Correct Fix↓Create Follow-Up TSV / Proof Record↓Wait for Result / Continue Monitoring↓Use Completed Work + Result in Weekly Client Email

 This is now a required GCM OS behavior.

 The software should not reduce this consulting loop to a generic ticket system.

-18. SCREENSHOT AND DOCUMENT INTAKE
+SCREENSHOT AND DOCUMENT INTAKE

 Screenshot analysis is an intake mechanism.